More information of the ships in the classes can be found at: https://en.wikipedia.org/wiki/List_of_ships_of_the_line_of_Spain

 The ship hull and shape was built as accurately as possible to admiralty plans.
 The hull under the waterline was then removed and the upper parts were simplified in detail at the bow, thickened in the stern, windows exaggerated, and deck detail exaggerated.
 All this to be able to print out at 1:700 (and larger) scales.
 Smaller scales are possible but would likely require a resin printer for the best results.

-- Hull (includes deck planking, cannons and gunports in this version):
+- Hulls (includes deck planking, cannons and gunports):

 The sails are of a generic 3rd rate size and will be usable with other published 3rd rate ships.
 Does not include the ratlines, flags or rigging string.
 No supports are usually required on any part of an fdm print.
 Supports will be required for the sails when resin printing